v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## File Explorer and pickers can't select OneDrive

-There have been some changes and updates to the OneDrive app over time.
-If you were previously using the File Explorer, or a file picker app to select files from OneDrive, you'll find this is no longer available since the [previously fixed OneDrive UWP app issue](#fixed---onedrive-uwp-app-doesnt-work-for-azure-ad-users).
-This is because the new app doesn't register itself as a file picker or share target.
+There were changes and updates to the OneDrive app over time.
+If you were previously using the File Explorer, or a file picker app to select files from OneDrive, you find this is no longer available since the [previously fixed OneDrive UWP app issue](#fixed---onedrive-uwp-app-doesnt-work-for-azure-ad-users).
+This issue is because the new app doesn't register itself as a file picker or share target.

 **Work around** : Use the OneDrive app and move files locally to the device as needed.